-The Santa Clara Valley Transportation Authority Sales Tax Revenue Refunding Bonds, 2008 Series A, 2008 Series B and 2008 Series C (collectively, the "2008 Series Bonds") were issued by the Santa Clara Valley Transportation Authority (the "Authority") on June 26, 2008 pursuant to an Indenture, dated as of November 1, 1997 (as supplemented and amended, the "Indenture"), between the Authority and U.S. Bank National Association, as trustee (the "Trustee").
+The \$47,485,000 Santa Clara Valley Transportation Authority Sales Tax Revenue Refunding Bonds, 2011 Series A (the "2011 Series A Bonds") are being issued by the Santa Clara Valley Transportation Authority (the "Authority") pursuant to an Indenture, dated as of November 1, 1997 (as supplemented, the "Indenture"), between the Authority and U.S. Bank National Association, as trustee (the "Trustee"), to refund the Santa Clara County Transit District Junior Lien Sales Tax Revenue Bonds, 1998 Series A and the Santa Clara Valley Transportation Authority Junior Lien Sales Tax Revenue Bonds, 2000 Series A (together, the "Refunded Bonds"), which are currently outstanding in the aggregate principal amount of \$64,595,000, and to pay certain costs of issuing the 2011 Series A Bonds.
+The Santa Clara Valley Transportation Authority was formerly known as the Santa Clara County Transit District.